lampmerchant/tashnotes/macintosh/adb/modem/global_village_a300.md

 ## Talk 1

-Payload appears always to be four bytes in length.
-May be the same as first four bytes of Modem-to-Mac Status A.  Post-reset state is 0xF0000000.
+Payload is the same as the first four bytes of Modem-to-Mac Status A.  Post-reset state is 0xF0000000.

 ## Listen 1

 Payload appears always to be two bytes in length.
+Second byte may be the same as second byte of Modem-to-Mac Status A.

 | Bits (big endian) | Meaning                 |
 | ----------------- | ----------------------- |